Operation Diamond: Success

 In 1964, a Jewish Iraqi, Yusuf, contacted Israeli personnel in Tehran, as Israel and Iran still had diplomatic relations.
 Yusuf, since 10 years of age, had been working as a servant for a Maronite Christian family.
 His girlfriend's friend was married to an Iraqi pilot named Munir Redfa.
 Redfa was annoyed that his Christian roots prevented his promotion in the military.
 He was also upset that he had been ordered to attack Iraqi Kurds.
 Yusuf believed that Redfa was ready to leave Iraq.

-A female Mossad agent befriended Redfa, and told her that he was forced to live far away from his family in Baghdad, he was not trusted by his commanders, and allowed to fly only with small fuel tanks because of his Christianity.
+A female Mossad agent befriended Redfa, and he told her that he was forced to live far away from his family in Baghdad, he was not trusted by his commanders, and allowed to fly only with small fuel tanks because of his Christianity.
 He also expressed his admiration towards Israelis, "few against so many Muslims".
 Redfa was persuaded to travel to Europe to meet with Israeli agents.
 Meir Amit himself observed the meeting between Redfa and an intelligence officer, using a peep-hole.
 Redfa was offered $1 million, Israeli citizenship, and full-time employment.
 Redfa demanded that his relatives be smuggled out of Iraq, which Israel agreed to do.
 Later Redfa traveled to Israel to see the airfield he was going to use to land the plane.
 He also met with the commander of Israeli Air Force, Major General Mordechai "Mottie" Hod.
 They discussed the dangerous flight and its path.

 Numerous Mossad agents were sent to Iraq to assist the transfer of Redfa's wife Betty, their two children aged three and five, his parents and a number of other family members out of the country.
 Betty and their two children went to Paris for what she thought was a summer vacation.
 Redfa, who promised to prepare her for what was going to happen, told her nothing.
 When Betty was contacted by a Mossad agent, who had her new Israeli passport, she initially became very upset and threatened to contact the Iraqi embassy, before she calmed down.
-The other family members were taken to the Iranian border, where Kurdish guerillas helped them to cross into Iran, from where they were taken to Israel.
+The other family members were taken to the Iranian border, where Kurdish guerrillas helped them to cross into Iran, from where they were taken to Israel.

 The opportunity to defect came about on August 16, 1966.
 While Redfa was flying over northern Jordan, his plane was tracked by radar.
 The Jordanians contacted Syria but were reassured that the plane belonged to the Syrian air force and was on a training mission.
-When Redfa's plane reached Israel, he was met by two Israeli Air Force Dassault Mirage IIIs, which escorted him to a landing at Hatzor.
+When Redfa's plane reached Israel, he was met by two Israeli Air Force Dassault Mirage IIIs.
+Captain Radfa lowered his landing gear, making a signal that he posed no threat, and he was defecting.
+The interceptors escorted him to land his Soviet-built MiG-21F-13 at Hatzor Airbase, Israel.
 Later at a press conference, Redfa said that he had landed the plane on "the last drop of fuel".